-Thinking about it now, sat in an office with the wind and rain outside, the answer to the question, ‘Why travel with young kids?‘ seems easier to answer than it did when we landed at Heathrow after the 14-hour flight from Bangkok.
+Thinking about it now, sat in an office with the wind and rain outside, finding reasons to travel with young kids seems easier than it did when we landed at Heathrow after the 14-hour flight from Bangkok.

 There are really amazing moments and some really difficult ones.
 Some incredibly exciting times and some slightly more mundane.
 But best of all are the memories we make together, things that in years to come we’ll be able to say, ‘Ah, do you remember when we…’.